 It is the diameter across the tip of the cube.
 Most pool cues come with a 12.75mm or 13mm diameter.

 Note that while a 13mm shaft diameter pool cue might make it easier for amateurs to hit the cue ball, it is difficult to put a spin on it, and they are often found on pool cues that cost between $50 to $100.

-Those with 12.75mm shaft diameter are much better, and anything above $100 usually offers this.
+Those with a 12.75mm shaft diameter are much better, and anything above $100 usually offers this.